ChenchengLiang/Relational-Hypergraph-Neural-Network-PyG/README.md

 #### 1. Mine training labels [Eldarica]:

-Ensure the problem is unsafe by running following command:
+Ensure the problem is unsafe by running the following command:
 ```
 apptainer exec eldarica_image.sif eld <path_to_smt2_file>
 ```
-where <path_to_smt2_file> need to be replaced to the path to a .smt2 file.
+where <path_to_smt2_file> needs to be replaced by the path to a .smt2 file.
-If Eldarica return "unsat", then we can continue to mine labels.
+If Eldarica returns "unsat", then we can continue to mine labels.

-We can mine the labels by following command:
+We can mine the labels by the following command:
 ```
 apptainer exec eldarica_image.sif eld <path_to_smt2_file> -mineCounterExample:common -abstract:off
 ```
 where the parameter -mineCounterExample:common and -mineCounterExample:union denotes the two different mining strategies (i.e., (a and (b in the paper).
 -abstract:off denotes we turn off manual heuristics for generating abstraction in the solving process.

-Then you will get following files in the same folder:
+Then you will get the following files in the same folder:
-* a file with suffix ".simplified" which stores the simplified Horn clauses so when we read predicted label back to Eldarica we don't simplify them again.
+* a file with suffix ".simplified" which stores the simplified Horn clauses so when we read the predicted label back to Eldarica we don't simplify them again.
 * a file with suffix ".counterExampleIndex.JSON" in which the field counterExampleIndices tells which clause should be labelled to 1, and others will be labelled to 0.
 * a file with suffix ".log" which records the time consumption of this command